microsoft/qsharp-language/FAQ.md

 # Frequently Asked Questions

-### *Where can I give feedback on the Quantum Intermediate Representation (QIR)?*

-We very much welcome input for the QIR!
-We choose to make our current thinking public early on to encourage contributions and feedback on how to make it usable across a wide variety of hardware backends and software frontends.
-Please use our [documentation template](https://github.com/microsoft/qsharp-language/issues/new?labels=Documentation&template=documentation.md) to share ideas around QIR.

 ### *Where can I find the current specification of the Q# language?*

 The specification for the latest Q# version shipped with the [Quantum Development Kit](https://www.microsoft.com/quantum/development-kit) can be found [here](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language).